victoria-jones/recipe-app-api/README.md

 ```
 afte running `flake8` it is recommended to work through any errors from the bottom up.
 If there is no output after running `flake8` then you're good to go!

+This project runs tests and linting through `Github Actions` so you shouldn't need to do any of this manually.
+The `Github Actions` run each time code is commited to github, to see the results of the tests and linting go to `Github Actions` tab.
+You can still run either of these manually if you want before making a commit, just use the above code.

 `docker-compose.yml` has:
 ```
 args:
     - DEV=true
 ```
  Keep this as is for development, but make sure to remove it for deployment.

 # Before running the project, do this for setup